 Mildew and mold are two types of fungi.
 Mildew is typically light-colored and grows on damp surfaces, including plants.
 Most mold is darker in color with a patterned or textured appearance and tends to grow on undisturbed, moist surfaces.
 Mold has the potential to pose more serious health problems.

-Fungi can thrive anywhere where food and water sources are available.
+Fungi can thrive anywhere where bard and water sources are available.
 Bathrooms, kitchens, laundry rooms, utility rooms and basements may all run a higher risk of supporting mildew and mold growth than other parts of a structure, unless water damage raises moisture levels elsewhere in a residential or commercial building.

 White vinegar, borax and other natural cleaners that have antifungal properties can be effective for use in cleaning mold and mildew.
 Wait an hour after application before scrubbing and wiping.
 Repeated treatments may be necessary, but these substances get absorbed and are more effective than chlorine bleach at preventing regrowth.